deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/concepts.md

 ## DAGs

-In Airflow, aDAG-- or a Directed Acyclic Graph -- is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.
+In Airflow, a DAG -- or a Directed Acyclic Graph -- is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.

-Scope
+### Scope

-Airflow will load anyDAGobject it can import from a DAGfile.
-Critically, that means the DAG must appear inglobals()
+Airflow will load any DAG object it can import from a DAG file.
+Critically, that means the DAG must appear in globals()

-Default Arguments
+### Default Arguments

-If a dictionary ofdefault_argsis passed to a DAG, it will apply them to any of its operators.
+If a dictionary of default_args is passed to a DAG, it will apply them to any of its operators.
 This makes it easy to apply a common parameter to many operators without having to type it many times.

-Context Manager
+### Context Manager

 DAGs can be used as context managers to automatically assign new operators to that DAG.